AS-BOX: Additional Sampling Method for Weighted Sum Problems with Box Constraints: Introduction

 As the baseline algorithm, we use the Projected Stochastic Gradient Method (PSGM), which originates from the classical framework of projected gradient methods and is here adapted into a stochastic version following the implementation in \cite{curtis}.
 PSGM is a projection-based method that iteratively computes stochastic gradient steps on the original objective and projects them back onto the feasible region, i.e., updates are of the form \(x_{k+1} = \pi_{[l,u]}(x_k - \alpha_k g_k)\), where \(\pi_{[l,u]}\) denotes the projection onto the box constraints.
 While SIPM leverages barrier smoothing to handle boundaries implicitly, PSGM enforces feasibility explicitly through projection.
 These two methods are used for numerical comparison in this paper.

 The method we propose here, AS-BOX is a novel stochastic optimization algorithm for weighted finite-sum problems with box constraints.
-Our key contributions include: \begin{itemize} \item[-] A design of a novel first-order stochastic method based on projected gradient directions, non-monotone line search and additional sampling technique to guide the potential increase of the sample size.
-The proposed method can be seen as a natural extension of the existing adaptive sampling frameworks for equality-constrained problems \cite{aspen, ipas} to the box-constrained case. \item[-] The a.s. convergence of AS-BOX is proved under a set of standard assumptions.
-Moreover, some complexity bounds are provided for the proposed method as well. \item[-] Demonstration of the method's effectiveness in numerical experiments on real-world data, including both logistic regression and Neural Network problems. \end{itemize}
+Our key contributions include the following.
+A new stochastic method for solving the box constrained problems is proposed and analysed, both theoretically and numerically.
+The method relays on the well-established non-monotone line search along the projected subsampled gradient direction.
+The key innovation is additional sampling of modest size performed in each iteration, which yields two advantages.
+First, it resolved the theoretical issue of mutual dependence of the direction and stepsize and hence allowed us to prove a.s. convergence of the method.
+Second, the additional sampling results in a natural subsampling schedule, that is problem dependent (not predefined).
+The worst-case complexity is also analyzed, providing an expected number of iterations to reach the vicinity of the stationary points of the considered problem.
+Numerical results are presented on real-world data with logistic regression and Neural Network problems as test cases.

 {\bf{Paper organization.}} The paper is organized as follows.
 Section~\ref{sec2} provides the necessary preliminaries.
 In Section~\ref{sec3}, we present the AS-NC method designed for problems with non-negativity constraints, including the algorithmic framework and convergence analysis.
 Although non-negativity constraints are a special case of the general box constraints we start with this case for clarity of exposition.
 Then, in Section~\ref{sec4} we generalize to AS-BOX method, our main contribution, for solving box-constrained problems.
 Numerical experiments are reported in Section~\ref{sec5}, while Section~\ref{sec6} concludes the paper. \\